Skip to content

 WhatWhere

-Public API every module compiles againstjava/cloud-api/
+Public API every module compiles againstjava/cloud-api/src/main/java/me/prexorjustin/prexorcloud/api/module/

-Reference modulejava/cloud-module/cloud-module-stats-aggregator/
+Reference modulejava/cloud-modules/stats-aggregator/

 Next up